Democratic Socialists '70: Important figures

 Willem Drees Jr. was party leader between 1971 and 1977.
-He was minister of Transport and Water Works and lijsttrekker (top candidate) in the 1971, 1972 and 1977 elections.
+He was minister of Transport and Water Works and lead candidate in the 1971, 1972 and 1977 elections.
 Drees lost the last two elections and was criticized for his alleged solistic behaviour and lack of charisma.
 He was the son of former Prime Minister Willem Drees.
 His father left the PvdA during the 1970s, but he did not join his son's party.
 At the beginning of the 1980s, the famous Dutch chess player Max Euwe featured as a DS'70 lijstduwer in the elections for the House of Representatives.

 Electorate

 The party was supported by former PvdA, VVD and Democrats 66 voters and undecided voters.
 The party was mainly supported by middle-class voters (e.g. civil servants).
 Unlike other left-wing parties, the DS'70 scored particularly well in more prosperous municipalities.
-In 1972 the party scored its best result in Rozendaal (10.5%), where the DS'70 was almost bigger than the PvdA.
+In 1972, the party scored its best result in Rozendaal (10.5%), where the DS'70 was almost bigger than the PvdA.
 In municipalities such as Wassenaar, De Bilt and Naarden the party also performed above average.